NVIDIA manufactures graphics processing units (GPU), also known as graphics cards.

 Run a Clear Linux OS system verification to restore files that the NVIDIA installer likely deleted.

-The NVIDIA drivers and associated software can be uninstalled and nouveau driver restored by:
+The NVIDIA drivers and associated software can be uninstalled and nouveau driver restored with the instructions in this section.

-Remove the previously created file /etc/modprobe.d that prevents nouveau from loading.
+Remove the modprobe.d file that prevents nouveau from loading.

 sudo rm /etc/modprobe.d/disable-nouveau.conf